- Assistant Professor of Religion and Politics

 - (314) 935-4344

-Lerone is currently completing a book project with New York University Press entitled Preaching on Wax: The Phonograph and the Making of Modern African American Religion.
+His first book project, Preaching on Wax: The Phonograph and the Making of Modern African American Religion (New York University Press, 2014) will be released in the fall.
 The monograph tracks the role of the phonograph in the shaping of African American religion, culture, and politics during the first half of the twentieth century.
 In support of his research, Lerone has received fellowships from the Louisville Institute for the Study of American Religion, Emory University’s Howard Hughes Medical Institute, The Fund for Theological Education, and Princeton University’s Program (now Center) for African American Studies.

-Lerone currently serves on the American Academy of Religion Steering Committee for the Afro-American Religious History Group as well as the Committee on Teaching and Learning.
+Martin currently chairs the American Academy of Religion (AAR) Committee on Teaching and Learning Committee and serves on the AAR Afro-American Religious History Group as well.
 In the past, he has worked as a research consultant for continuing education and recidivism at New York’s Sing Sing State Prison as well as an instructor at Georgia’s Metro State Prison.
-His commentary and writing have appeared in popular media outlets such as CNN, Religion Dispatches, Charisma, The Saint Louis Post-Dispatch, as well as The Atlanta Journal Constitution.
+His commentary and writing have appeared in popular media outlets such as CNN, Religion Dispatches, Charisma, St. Louis Post-Dispatch, as well as The Atlanta Journal-Constitution.